 Everything, from the evocative color scheme to minimalistic design tendencies is used to accentuate Prima's (primary) values - rooted in hemp, heart, and real science.
 Simple, convenient, and soothing, just as it should be.

 10. When in the woods - Oasyhotel by The6th

 - Modular boxes

 “When in the woods…” is a convenient pack-to-play project created for the guests of Oasyhotel, a luxury cabin resort in Tuscany, Italy.

-The welcome kit, courtesy of The6th, consists of 7 boxes that contain 7 different, individual objects for the guests, from honey to raincoat, crunchy biscuits to compass.
+The welcome kit, courtesy of The6th, consists of 7 boxes that contain 7 different, individual objects for the guests, from honey to raincoats, crunchy biscuits to compass.
 When combined these boxes form a tangram game (classic dissection puzzle game), so the guests can play to recreate the locale's wildlife.
-The packaging's playful aspect doesn't stop there as each one is adorned with the subtle clue on the sides of what's inside.
+The packaging's playful aspect doesn't stop there as each one is adorned with a subtle clue on the sides of what's inside.

 The objective is to use all the shapes, without overlapping them, to create an original minimalist design representing animals, objects, or actions.
 You'd be surprised by how many shapes you can create with just 7 pieces.

 Our design experts recognize the most innovative and creative designs from across the globe.
 Visit Design Awards to see the: